About

 Colin Stewart

 Colin Stewart is a 45-year journalism veteran living in Southern California.
-After his retirement from paid newspaper work in 2011, he launched the Erasing 76 Crimes blog and helped with the Spirit of 76 campaign that assembled a multi-national team of 26 LGBTI rights activists to advocate for change during the International AIDS Conference in Washington, D.C., in July 2012.
+After his retirement from paid newspaper work in 2011, he launched the Erasing 76 Crimes news site in cooperation with members of a multi-national team of 26 LGBTI rights activists to advocate for change during the International AIDS Conference in Washington, D.C., in 2012.
 He is the president of the St. Paul’s Foundation for International Reconciliation, which supports LGBTQ+ rights advocacy journalism, including the Erasing 76 Crimes blog and the African Human Rights Media Network.
 Contact him via X (Twitter) @colinstewart or @76crimes or by email at info (at) 76crimes.com.
 Mailing address: 21 Marseille, Laguna Niguel CA 92677 USA.
+Click here for more information.

 Reporter: Mike Daemon